DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 # [DRAFT]

-# ODM metering mervice Helm chart (ibm-odm-metering)
+# ODM metering service Helm chart (ibm-odm-metering)

 The [IBM Operational Decision Manager metering service](https://github.com/ODMDev/decisions-metering) Helm chart `ibm-odm-metering` is used to deploy the consumption metering service in a Kubernetes environment.